 Social Media Ethics with Stowe Boyd

-Stowe Boyd reveals his thoughts on how antiquated notions of PR are hurting companies in the online atmosphere, the new ethics of social media and the death of the press release.
+Stowe Boyd reveals how antiquated notions of PR hurt companies in the online atmosphere, the new ethics of social media, and the death of the conventional press release.

-04:40 – Boyd sounds off on the new ethics of the blogoshere and how he ruffled feathers of blogging giant Shel Holtz.
+04:40 – Boyd sounds off on the new ethics of the blogosphere and how he ruffled the feathers of blogging giant Shel Holtz.

 07:10 – Will PR professionals relinquish control and join the conversation?

 09:22 – Boyd on the nature of consensual blogs.

 15:27 – Boyd opines on the most effective use of social media and its relation to the broadcast model.

 16:47 – Boyd slams the social media press release as an antiquated notion, a holdover from the days of the telegraph, and offers ways to enter the 21st century.